 The Wirtschafts- und Infrastrukturbank Hessen (WIBank) offers various support loans on behalf of the state.
 In addition to loans for small enterprises (KfK), SMEs with up to 250 employees and a turnover of EUR 50 million can obtain working capital loans of up to EUR 1 million from the "Gründungs- und Wachstumsfinanzierung Hessen" (GuW) development program via their house bank.
+The loan amount is between EUR 5k and EUR 200k, with a two-year grace period.

 In addition, "Bürgschaftsbank Hessen" offers guarantees of up to EUR 2.5 million with a guarantee ratio of up to 80 % in cooperation with the State.
 This also includes express guarantees for loans of up to EUR 312,500, which are secured with a guarantee rate of 80 % and are issued particularly quickly if all criteria are met.
 In certain cases, the State also provides state guarantees, usually for EUR 2.5 million, to secure both the financing of investments and the financial bridging of liquidity shortages in cooperation with the house bank.

 In addition, Hessen has launched an immediate aid programme in the form of non-repayable grants, graduated according to the number of employed persons (EE).
 Up to 5 EE = EUR 10k, up to 10 EE = EUR 20k and up to 50 EE = EUR 30k.
+For conversion into EE, see Baden-Württemberg.